 Services

-Our capacity is limited, to ensure proper wellbeing and care can be provided to flock members, particularly as we often support unwell birds.
+As we are operationally run, completely voluntarily, by one single person, who also works in a full-time job, our capacity is limited, to ensure proper wellbeing and care can be provided to flock members, particularly as we often support unwell birds.

 - contacting your local RSPCA and animal shelter(s)

-- approaching relevant bird-specialist rescues, such as
+- approaching relevant bird-specialist non-profit organisations, such as

 Budgie Rescue Wirral (The Wirral)